 The big-boy Vega 10 chip, the one that’s meant to be based on the Radeon Instinct professional MI25 card, could potentially hit 12.5 teraflops of single precision processing.
 The GTX Titan X runs to a little under 11 teraflops for its part, so even if AMD releases the card with a slightly cut-down GPU compared with the one in the expensive MI25 it may still have a version able to compete with both the Titan X and the GTX 1080 Ti.

-"One of the goals for Vega is that it needs to cross that 4K/60Hz barrier, a single GPU that can cross the 4K/60Hz barrier," he explained.
+"One of the goals for Vega is that it needs to cross that 4K/60Hz barrier, a single GPU that can cross the 4K/60Hz barrier," he explains.
 "That seemed quite daunting two years ago."

 Now, we've already seen Vega running Star Wars Battlefront at 4K/60Hz so the fact it can do the same with Sniper Elite 4 shouldn't really come as much of a surprise.
 What was more revealing from last night's demos, however, was the showcasing of what Vega's high-bandwidth cache controller might be able to offer the games of tomorrow.
 We have seen HBCC in action with Deus Ex: Mankind Divided at a previous event in China, but the Rise of the Tomb Raider test shows an even greater performance improvement.